As an Amazon Associate I earn from qualifying purchases.

 - Using latex gloves, submerge the pots in bleach solutions and let soak for 30 minutes.

-- After the pots have soaked for 30 minutes, rinse and let them air dry.
+- After the pots have soaked for 30 minutes, rinse them well to remove any lingering bleach and let them air dry.

 After Disinfecting the Pots, it is Seed Planting Time!

 Now that your seedling pots and trays and any other supplies are disinfected, it is time to begin planting your seed, or transplanting your tender seedlings into them.

 After you have started all of your seedlings, many of them will need to be up potted into larger pots.
 These larger pots should also be cleaned and disinfected in the same manor as mentioned above.

 I live in a cooler climate here in the Pacific Northwest.
 Because it is a cooler, shorter growing season here, I choose to grow all of my tomatoes and peppers in pots instead of in the ground.
 This keeps the roots of the plants warmer which both of these plants appreciate.